SpinettaInc/Tupp-Trigger-Library/README.md

 # Tupp Trigger Library

-Tupp Trigger is a lightweight JavaScript library for dynamically handling events on HTML form elements, such as `<input>` and `<select>`.
-It is designed to make API calls and manipulate other page elements based on the response.
-This library is especially useful for creating interactive and responsive web interfaces.
+Tupp Trigger is a versatile JavaScript library designed to enhance the interactivity of web forms.
+It facilitates easy integration of HTML form elements with API calls and enables dynamic manipulation of other page elements based on API responses.

 ## Features

-- Automatic event handling for input and select elements
+- **Broad Event Handling**: Supports `input`, `select`, and `textarea` elements.
-- Easy API integration with custom endpoints
+- **Simplified API Integration**: Configurable API endpoint through data attributes.
-- Dynamic manipulation of page elements based on API responses
+- **Dynamic Element Manipulation**: Modify content and style of targeted elements in response to API calls.
-- Flexible and customizable through data attributes
+- **Flexible Data Source**: Extracts data from specified source elements or from the triggering element itself.

 ## Installation

 ### Via CDN

-Include the Tupp Trigger library in your HTML file using the jsDelivr CDN:
+Include the Tupp Trigger library in your HTML file using jsDelivr:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/SpinettaInc/Tupp-Trigger-Library/tupp-trigger.min.js"></script>